 For example, imagine that half of a loop must be "advertising" content, and the other half must be "editorial" content.
 Content length is unknown when a contract is signed, so it is difficult to honour it so long as the loop is repetition-based.

 Share of loop can help in these cases because it is time-based.
 It allows the player to adjust playback frequency.
-As content arrives Broadsign Administrator assigns it, via campaigns, to particular “inventory categories”.
-The player manages how much content from each inventory category will appear on-screen in order to respect the contract.
+As content arrives Broadsign Control Administrator assigns it, via campaigns, to particular "availability categories".
+The player manages how much content from each availability category will appear on-screen in order to respect the contract.

 As mentioned, share of loop is an advanced setting.
 Before configuring it, ensure that you are familiar with the following:

 In general, the workflow to create and execute a share of loop is:

 - Add a display unit with a loop policy

 Once you have configured the share of loop, the player will intelligently increase and decrease playback of each group to meet share goals (regardless of last minute scheduling changes).

 In our scenario, we have a screen in a mall that displays a loop that is two minutes long.

 If you have ads in the loop, it should be the primary category.
 In our case, the primary category totals one minute or 50% of the loop.